gi-no/blog_mean_stack/article3.en.md

 % grunt wiredep
 ```

-Add a "moment-with-locales.min.js" file for I18N. (no need for English)
+Add a "moment-with-locales.min.js" file for I18N (no need for English).

 client/index.html